Akhil-Suresh/golearn/doc/goRoutine.md

 Here *sayHello* function will execute as go Routine.
 So basically putting a *go* keyword infront of function call will make go to spin off a **green thread** and run the **sayHello** inside that green thread.

 ### Threads
-In most programming language use os threads what that means is they got individual function call stack  dedicated to execution of whatever code is handed to that thread.
+In most programming language use `os threads` what that means is they got individual function call stack  dedicated to execution of whatever code is handed to that thread.
 Traditionally these tend to be very very large they have around 1MB of RAM.
 They take quite a bit of time for the application to setup so you want to be conservative about how you use your threads.

 Green threads
 Instead of creating these very massive heavy overhead threads we are gonna create abstraction of the thread called go routine.
 Inside go runtime we got a scheduler to map these go routine on to these os threads for period of time and the scheduler will take turns with evey cpu threads that is available and assign different go routines a certain amount of processing time on the threads so we don't have to interact with low level threads directly we are interacting with high level go routine.
-HTe advantage of that is since we have the abstraction of go routine we can start with  very very small stack spaces since they can be reallocated very very quickly and so they are very cheap to create and destroy.
+The advantage of that is since we have the abstraction of go routine we can start with  very very small stack spaces since they can be reallocated very very quickly and so they are very cheap to create and destroy.
 So its not uncommon in a go application to see thousands or tens of thousands of go routine running at same time and the application will have no problem with it at all.
-SO when we compare with other language whick uses os tnreads that have 1MD overheads there is no way we can go along with ten thousands threads in a environment like that.
+So when we compare with other language which uses os threads that have 1MB overheads there is no way we can go along with ten thousands threads in a environment like that.

 ## The Catch